lsst-dm/dmtn-185/index.rst

 1. The specific versions of the PipelineTask stack that were run to create it;
 2. The computing environment within which it was run;
 3. The specific configuration (pex_config) that was applied, after the “stacking up” of all defaults and overrides;
-4. The input datasets presented to the PipelineTask that generated the output, ideally named in both site-independent and physical forms;
+4. The input datasets presented to the PipelineTask that generated the output, ideally named in both site-independent (DataID) and physical forms (URIs);
-5. Any QA metrics that were generated “in situ” as part of the calculational work of the PipelineTask;
+5. Any QA metrics that were generated “in situ” as part of the calculational work of the PipelineTask (see Metrics-Level Provenance)
-6. Logs and/or other outputs to indicate success/failure performance, etc.
+6. Logs and/or other outputs to indicate success/failure performance, etc. (see Log-Level Provenance)

+For (4), we want the URIs in order to be able to disambiguate between eg. data products that have been produced at different Data Facilities with the same computed DataIDs.

 Provenance utilization
 ^^^^^^^^^^^^^^^^^^^^^^